Dalmazio Santini: Early life

-Santini was born in Capestrano in the Abruzzo province of Italy.
+Santini was born in Capestrano in the Abruzzo province of Italy, where he was taught by Franciscan monks.
 He immigrated to the United States at age 14.
 He attended public schools in White Plains, New York.

 He was inducted into the US Armed Forces and served in World War II, eventually settling in Valhalla, New York.
 Following the war, the G.I.
 Bill allowed him the opportunity to study composition at Manhattanville College and the Mannes College of Music.
 Santini studied composition with Felix Salzer and Tadeusz Kassern, and conducting with Milton Forstat.